OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 ## How to integrate with an external database

-The following steps are an example of an integration with MySQL.
+The following is an example of an integration with MySQL.

 ### Log into Integration Builder